entelecheia/lecture/_sources/lectures/mlops/auth-enc-sign.md

 - A. Definition of key terms

-  1. Authentication: The process of verifying the identity of a user, device, or system.
+  1. **Authentication**: The process of verifying the identity of a user, device, or system.
-  2. Encryption: The process of converting plaintext data into an unintelligible format (ciphertext) to protect its confidentiality.
+  2. **Encryption**: The process of converting plaintext data into an unintelligible format (ciphertext) to protect its confidentiality.
-  3. Signing: The process of creating a digital signature to verify the integrity and authenticity of data.
+  3. **Signing**: The process of creating a digital signature to verify the integrity and authenticity of data.

 - B. Importance of security in communication
-  1. Confidentiality: Ensuring that data is protected from unauthorized access.
+  1. **Confidentiality**: Ensuring that data is protected from unauthorized access.
-  2. Integrity: Ensuring that data remains unaltered during transmission or storage.
+  2. **Integrity**: Ensuring that data remains unaltered during transmission or storage.
-  3. Authenticity: Ensuring that data originates from a trusted source.
+  3. **Authenticity**: Ensuring that data originates from a trusted source.

 **II.
 Authentication**

 - A. Types of authentication

-1. Single-factor authentication (SFA): Requires one form of identification, such as a password.
+1. **Single-factor authentication (SFA)**: Requires one form of identification, such as a password.
-2. Two-factor authentication (2FA): Requires two independent forms of identification, typically involving something the user knows (password) and something the user has (hardware token, SMS code, etc.).
+2. **Two-factor authentication (2FA)**: Requires two independent forms of identification, typically involving something the user knows (password) and something the user has (hardware token, SMS code, etc.).
-3. Multi-factor authentication (MFA): Involves three or more independent forms of identification.
+3. **Multi-factor authentication (MFA)**: Involves three or more independent forms of identification.

 - B. Authentication protocols
-  1. Kerberos: A network authentication protocol using secret-key cryptography.
+  1. **Kerberos**: A network authentication protocol using secret-key cryptography.
-  2. OAuth: An open standard for authorization, allowing users to share their data with third-party applications without sharing their credentials.
+  2. **OAuth**: An open standard for authorization, allowing users to share their data with third-party applications without sharing their credentials.
-  3. OpenID Connect: A simple identity layer built on top of OAuth 2.0, enabling clients to verify the identity of users.
+  3. **OpenID Connect**: A simple identity layer built on top of OAuth 2.0, enabling clients to verify the identity of users.

 **III.
 Encryption**

 - A. Types of encryption

-  1. Symmetric-key encryption: Uses the same key for encryption and decryption (e.g., AES, DES, and RC4).
+  1. **Symmetric-key encryption**: Uses the same key for encryption and decryption (e.g., AES, DES, and RC4).
-  2. Asymmetric-key encryption: Uses different keys for encryption and decryption, known as the public key and private key (e.g., RSA, ECC, and ElGamal).
+  2. **Asymmetric-key encryption**: Uses different keys for encryption and decryption, known as the public key and private key (e.g., RSA, ECC, and ElGamal).

 - B. Key management and distribution

-  1. Key generation: Securely generating encryption keys.
+  1. **Key generation**: Securely generating encryption keys.
-  2. Key storage: Safeguarding keys to prevent unauthorized access.
+  2. **Key storage**: Safeguarding keys to prevent unauthorized access.
-  3. Key distribution: Securely exchanging encryption keys between parties.
+  3. **Key distribution**: Securely exchanging encryption keys between parties.

 - C. Encryption protocols
-  1. Secure Sockets Layer (SSL) and Transport Layer Security (TLS): Protocols that provide secure communication over a network, commonly used in HTTPS.
+  1. **Secure Sockets Layer (SSL) and Transport Layer Security (TLS)**: Protocols that provide secure communication over a network, commonly used in HTTPS.
-  2. Internet Protocol Security (IPsec): A set of protocols that secure communications at the IP layer, commonly used in VPNs.
+  2. **Internet Protocol Security (IPsec)**: A set of protocols that secure communications at the IP layer, commonly used in VPNs.
-  3. Pretty Good Privacy (PGP): A data encryption and decryption tool used for secure email communication.
+  3. **Pretty Good Privacy (PGP)**: A data encryption and decryption tool used for secure email communication.

 **IV.
 Signing**

 - A. Digital signatures

-  1. Definition: A cryptographic technique used to verify the authenticity and integrity of data.
+  1. **Definition**: A cryptographic technique used to verify the authenticity and integrity of data.
-  2. Process: Involves hashing the data and encrypting the hash using the sender's private key.
+  2. **Process**: Involves hashing the data and encrypting the hash using the sender's private key.
-  3. Verification: The receiver decrypts the signature using the sender's public key and compares the resulting hash with a newly computed hash of the received data.
+  3. **Verification**: The receiver decrypts the signature using the sender's public key and compares the resulting hash with a newly computed hash of the received data.

 - B. Public Key Infrastructure (PKI)

-  1. Components: Digital certificates, Certificate Authorities (CAs), Registration Authorities (RAs), and certificate repositories.
+  1. **Components**: Digital certificates, Certificate Authorities (CAs), Registration Authorities (RAs), and certificate repositories.
-  2. Purpose: To establish a chain of trust for verifying the authenticity of public keys.
+  2. **Purpose**: To establish a chain of trust for verifying the authenticity of public keys.

 - C. Digital signature standards
-  1. Digital Signature Algorithm (DSA): A federal standard for digital signatures.
+  1. **Digital Signature Algorithm (DSA)**: A federal standard for digital signatures.
-  2. Elliptic Curve Digital Signature Algorithm (ECDSA): A variant of DSA that uses elliptic curve cryptography.
+  2. **Elliptic Curve Digital Signature Algorithm (ECDSA)**: A variant of DSA that uses elliptic curve cryptography.
-  3. RSA: A widely used public-key cryptosystem that also supports digital signatures.
+  3. **RSA**: A widely used public-key cryptosystem that also supports digital signatures.

 **V. Conclusion**